Nicrom098195/RpiKeyboard/README.md

 mv ~/RpiKeyboard/keyboard.desktop ~/.config/autostart/keyboard.desktop
 ```

-And now, when we reboot the Pi, the keyboard will work automatically
+And now, when you reboot the Pi, the keyboard will work automatically